 Algorithms can not only improve the quality of traditional supply chains but also solve complex issues and prevent failures associated with external factors.
 A supply chain software development company can leverage machine learning to enhance logistics solutions, predicting disruptions and suggesting optimal alternatives in real time.

 For example, based on an analysis of news feeds and social media, the system finds out that there has been a fire at an important supplier's facility.
 In this event, the system will immediately notify responsible employees about the problem and suggest the most suitable alternative supply chain.

 According to statistics, these days, fraud is the number one reason why companies lose about 5% of their revenues every year.
 Artificial intelligence makes it possible to significantly reduce the number of such losses or even eliminate the problem.
 In this case, the more data the organization can provide for machine learning, the higher the effectiveness of AI will be.
-In addition, the accumulation of new data (while the system is running) will also positively impact the quality of performance.
+In addition, the accumulation of new data (while the system is running) with the help of data labeling tools will also positively impact the quality of performance.

 In this case, AI creates models based on historical transactions and examines information from social networks or other online sources.
 As a result, images to identify anomalies, exceptions, and other atypical cases can be recognized.
 This helps identify and prevent fraudulent transactions in real-time, even in cases where the type of fraud is unknown to the system.

 For example, a bank stores data on typical transactions for each customer.
 If any unusual activity is detected, the bank can suspend the transaction, request additional confirmation, or ensure the legality of the actions in some other way.
 As a result, the bank and many of its customers will receive additional protection.